European Leadership Network

 European Leadership Network (ELN) is a pan-European think-tank focusing on European foreign, defence and security issues based in London, United Kingdom.
-The ELN's Director is Sir Adam Thomson, former UK Permanent Representative to NATO.

-History and Organisation
+History and organisation

 The ELN was founded as part of a project by the Nuclear Security Project in an effort to "help create the political space for dialogue, education and action on the vision and steps toward a world without nuclear weapons".
 At the end of 2013 the ELN broadened its focus and remit of work to address a much wider range of foreign and security policy challenges facing Europe.

-The ELN is currently chaired by former UK Defence Secretary Des Browne and is directed by Sir Adam Thomson.
+The ELN is currently chaired by former UK Defence Secretary Des Browne.
 In March 2015, Lord Browne and former Russian Foreign Minister Igor Ivanov, both won the prestigious Nunn-Lugar Award for Promoting Nuclear Security, in part for their work with the European Leadership Network.

 The ELN specialises on security issues.

-On 27 March 2015 the Carnegie Corporation of New York announced that it was funding the European Leadership Network for 24 months, as part of its philanthropic efforts.
+On 27 March 2015, the Carnegie Corporation of New York announced that it was funding the European Leadership Network for 24 months, as part of its philanthropic efforts.

+In 2025, the ELN was declared an undesirable organization in Russia.